Are our remaining coronavirus restrictions still needed?

 Masks on public transport … and at indoor music festivals

-Although many of the guidelines round mask-wearing have been scrapped final month, there are some locations they continue to be necessary: on public transport (together with taxis and Ubers) and at public transport ready areas (together with airports), in hospitals and well being services, at a residential care facility or hostel, on a airplane whereas above NSW and at indoor music festivals of greater than 1000 folks.
+Although many of the guidelines round mask-wearing have been scrapped final month, there are some locations they continue to be necessary: on public transport (together with taxis and Ubers) and at public transport ready areas (together with airports), in hospitals and well being amenities, at a residential care facility or hostel, on a aircraft whereas above NSW and at indoor music festivals of greater than 1000 individuals.

-However, she was supportive of maintaining masks in locations with weak folks and on public transport, notably with a deal with higher-quality N95/P2 masks.
+However, she was supportive of protecting masks in locations with susceptible individuals and on public transport, notably with a concentrate on higher-quality N95/P2 masks.

 “While case numbers are on the rise in the community, in particular, these are places that masks do have a role.”